trailofbits/vscode-sarif-explorer/README.md

   - [**Create GitHub Issues**](#create-github-issues): Create formatted GitHub issues for a specific result or for all the un-filtered results under a given rule.
 Requires having [weAudit](https://github.com/trailofbits/vscode-weaudit) installed.
   - [**Send Bugs to weAudit**](#send-bugs-to-weaudit): Send all results classified as `Bug` to [weAudit](https://github.com/trailofbits/vscode-weaudit) (results are automatically de-duplicated).
 Requires having [weAudit](https://github.com/trailofbits/vscode-weaudit) installed.
   - [**Collaborate**](#collaborate): Share the `.sarifexplorer` file with your colleagues (e.g., on GitHub) to share your comments and classified results.

+## Suggested Work Flow

+  1. Run all of your static analysis tools and store the resulting SARIF files in the folder where you ran them
+  2. Open SARIF Explorer and open all the SARIF files
+  3. Filter out the noisy results:
+     - Are there rules that you are not interested in seeing?
+Hide them!
+     - Are there folders for which you don't care about the results (e.g., the `./tests` folder)?
+Filter them out!
+  4. Triage the results:
+     - determine if each result is a false positive or a bug
+     - swipe left or right accordingly (i.e., click the left or right arrow)
+     - add additional context with a comment if necessary
+  5. Working with other team members?
+Share your progress by committing the [`.sarifexplorer` file](./docs/sarif_explorer_spec.md)
+  6. Send all results marked as bugs to [weAudit](https://github.com/trailofbits/vscode-weaudit) and proceed with the [weAudit](https://github.com/trailofbits/vscode-weaudit) workflow

+## Concepts

+  - **SARIF Files**: The SARIF files you've opened that can be viewed in the `SARIF Files` tab.
+  - **Results**: The results loaded from the SARIF Files that can be viewed in the `Results` tab.
+  - **Base Folder**: The absolute path of the folder against which you ran your static analysis tool.
+SARIF Explorer uses this path to know where to open a result's associated code.
+In most situations, SARIF Explorer's heuristics will automatically find this folder for you.

+## Keybindings

+In the `Results` tab:
+  - `ArrowDown`: Select the result below
+  - `ArrowUp`: Select the result above
+  - `ArrowRight`: Classify the selected result as a `Bug` and select the result below
+  - `ArrowLeft`: Classify the selected result as a `False Positive` and select the result below
+  - `Backspace`: Classify the selected result as `Todo` and select the result below

 ---